-When we had the vision of expanding accessibility and preserving our community wisdom for future generations through recording, we knew that some would be excited at the prospect whilst others would be more cautious or even averse to the idea.
-What we never imagined was that a staggering 70% of the presenters would agree, many for the very first time, in no small part due to how seriously we considered consent and privacy.
+In 2021, when we had the vision of expanding accessibility and preserving our community wisdom for future generations through recording, we knew that some would be excited at the prospect whilst others would be more cautious or even averse to the idea.
+What we never imagined was that a staggering 80% of the presenters would agree, many for the very first time, in no small part due to how seriously we considered consent and privacy.

 We understand that, for some of you, the idea of events being recorded may give you pause when it comes to participation.
 With that in mind we’d like to share a few things for your consideration: